hopeVaughn/no_te/README.md

 # Special Note:

 There is a functionality with this project that will simulate an alert type of either "SOUND" or "MOTION" to any available camera's that have an ONLINE status.
-This feature will operate continuously after a user logs in starting about 30 seconds after rendering the Dashboard.
+This feature will begin to operate continuously starting 30 seconds after rendering the Dashboard after a user logs in.
 This will continue until the user stops the backend server from running. `PLEASE BE ADVISED` that this will continue to populate alerts in the database until the backend process is completely shut down.

 ## Features